 Blanket | Cushioning, warmth | Super versatile | Wool, Cotton |

 Want props on a budget?
-Our affordable yoga prop sets for beginners has beginner-friendly kits to get you started.
+Our affordable yoga prop sets for beginners have beginner-friendly kits to get you started.

 Optional but Beneficial Yoga Gear

 Got the basics down?
-Sweet!
-These extras are like adding a splash of fun to your practice, whether you’re flowing at home or heading to a studio.
+These extras add comfort and calm whether you’re at home or in the studio.
 Want to make poses smoother and safer?
 Our must-have props to elevate your practice shares tips on using blocks, straps, and bolsters.
-This yoga accessories guide will help you choose add-ons that are totally worth tossing in your bag.
+This yoga accessories guide helps you choose add-ons worth carrying.

 Towels: Grip It, Keep It Clean

-If you’re into hot yoga, a mat towel with silicone nubs is a must to keep you from slipping like you’re on a waterslide.
-I always keep a small hand towel nearby for sweat—it keeps me feeling fresh, even when I’m drenched.
+If you’re into hot yoga, a mat towel with silicone nubs helps prevent slips.
+I keep a small hand towel nearby for sweat—it keeps me feeling fresh.

 Water Bottle: Your Hydration Sidekick

-Forget your water bottle, and you’ll be sorry halfway through class—I learned that one the hard way.
-A reusable bottle is my go-to for quick sips before and after to keep my energy up.
+Forget your water bottle and you’ll feel it halfway through class.
+A reusable bottle makes quick sips easy before and after.

 Carry Bag: No More Gear Chaos

-My mat bag has a handy side pocket for my keys, phone, and sometimes a sneaky protein bar.
-It’s a lifesaver for avoiding that juggling act on my way to the studio.
+My mat bag has a side pocket for keys and phone.
+It saves the juggling act on the way to class.

 Meditation Cushions: Zen Throne